 On a recent sabbatical, professor Vivian Poey undertook research on her family history to “thread back through generations of migration and exile due to political upheaval.”
 She used her talents as a photographer to create graphic representations of her research, including “connections and dislocations in relation to home, family, and history.”
 Vivian is an associate professor in the Creative Arts in Learning programs and the director of the M.Ed. in Arts, Community, and Education program.
-She relates her story below.
+This is her story.

 How the Project Began